loda-lang/loda-programs/programs/oeis/list1.md

 * [A112558](http://oeis.org/A112558) ([L11 program](A112558.asm)): Generalized Mancala solitaire (A002491); to get n-th term, start with n and successively round up to next 4 multiples of n-1, n-2, ..., 1, for n>=1.
 * [A112560](http://oeis.org/A112560) ([L14 program](A112560.asm)): Sieve performed by successive iterations of steps where step m is: keep m terms, remove the next 2 and repeat; as m = 1,2,3,.. the remaining terms form this sequence.
 * [A112561](http://oeis.org/A112561) ([L16 program](A112561.asm)): Sieve performed by successive iterations of steps where step m is: keep m terms, remove the next 3 and repeat; as m = 1,2,3,.. the remaining terms form this sequence.
+* [A112562](http://oeis.org/A112562) ([L11 program](A112562.asm)): Sieve performed by successive iterations of steps where step m is: keep m terms, remove the next 4 and repeat; as m = 1,2,3,.. the remaining terms form this sequence.
 * [A112594](http://oeis.org/A112594) ([L07 program](A112594.asm)): Natural function used for generating x^2 and sqrt(x) only using iteration and Q(x) (the characteristic function of sqrt).
 * [A112651](http://oeis.org/A112651) ([L06 program](A112651.asm)): Numbers n such that n^2 (mod 11) is congruent to n (mod 11).
 * [A112652](http://oeis.org/A112652) ([L13 program](A112652.asm)): a(n) squared is congruent to a(n) (mod 12).